-Consider the MINI Traveller as a smaller alternative to the VW ID.
-Buzz (VW Microbus electric/VW Bulli electric), which is likely to measure around 5 meters (196.8 in.) in length and scheduled to enter production in 2022.
-The electric and autonomous vehicle era is creating a new market for leisure vehicles, and the MINI Traveller could be a prominent model in this category.
+The electric and autonomous vehicle era is creating a new market for leisure vehicles, and the MINI Traveller could be a prominent model in this category later in the decade.

 New MINI design language

 The MINI Urbanaut concept debuts the brand’s new design language.
-The next-gen MINI Hatchback due in 2023 and other future MINI models including the next-gen Mini electric cars will feature design cues borrowed from this concept.
+The next-gen MINI Hatchback due in 2023 and other future MINI models will feature cues borrowed from this concept.

-The headlights and grille are positioned under a milled aluminum structure with slotted openings.
-They become visible only when switched on, and can display multi-colored graphics.
+The headlights and grille are positioned under a milled aluminium structure with slotted openings.
+They become visible only when switched on and can display multi-coloured graphics.
 These features reflect MINI’s preparedness for the autonomous and highly digital future.
 The enclosed grille is in an octagonal shape, which is something new for a MINI.
-The connected tail lights and their shape could also be seen on future MINIs.
-Some interior elements, like the trims, upholsteries and/or colors could find their way in next-gen MINI models.
+The connected taillights and their shape could also be seen on future MINIs.
+Some interior elements, like the trims, upholsteries and/or colours could find their way in next-gen MINI models.

 Smaller than the VW ID.
 Buzz

-The MINI Urbanaut may appear as a preview of a rival to the ID.
-Buzz-based VW Microbus (VW e-Bulli) that is set to enter production in 2022.
+The MINI Urbanaut may appear as a preview of a challenger to the VW ID.
+Buzz (VW Microbus/VW e-Bulli) due in 2022.
 However, it is much smaller than the VW van.
-While the British electric van is 4,460 mm or 175.6 inches long, the German model, based on the extended MEB-XL platform, is 4,942 mm or 194.6 inches long.
-The MINI Traveller would be suited mainly for moving people, while the Volkswagen model would serve commercial purposes as well equally.
+While the British electric van concept is 4,460 mm or 175.6 inches long, the German model, based on the MEB-XL platform, is 4,942 mm or 194.6 inches long.
+The MINI Traveller could be suited more for moving people, while the Volkswagen model would serve commercial purposes equally well.